timiskhakov/timiskhakov.github.io/posts/сomputing-the-convex-hull-on-gpu.md

 Similarly to C++, we calculate `blockSize` and `numBlocks`.
 It seems that ILGPU uses the word "group" for the CUDA term "block".
 I assume this is due to its working not only with CUDA but with other accelerators as well.

 The next step is to load the kernel function, providing `blockSize` and `numBlocks` as the kernel configuration.
-The kernel looks quite the same, except we don't need to calculate a index by hand.
+The kernel looks quite the same, except we don't need to calculate an index by hand.
 ILGPU does it for us providing the static `Grid.GlobalIndex.X` property.

 Finally, we wait for the GPU to complete the task, copy data back to the host, and check the results.
 The output should be the same as in the C++ program: